bertreb/pimatic-bluelink/README.md

   bluelink <KiaDevice Id> [start $startOptionsVariable | startDefault | stop |
       lock | unlock | chargeStart | chargeStop | refresh ]
 ```
+Commands:
+- start: this command starts the climate control of the car with options defrost, windscreenHeating and temperature
+- stop: ends the start action
+- lock: locks the doors
+- unlock: unlocks the doors
+- chargeStart: start charging (when pluggedIn)
+- chargeStop: stop charging
+- refresh: refresh the car status data

 The $startOptionsVariable syntax is a string variable with the following format:
 ```
 [defrost:[true|false]] | [windscreenHeating:[true|false] | [temperature:number]